 5) According To The FDA, There Are No Approved Uses For Kratom

-FDA has issued an advisory about the deadly risks associated with kratom, and that there is no evidence supporting its use for opioid withdrawal.
+FDA has issued an advisory about the deadly risks associated with kratom, and that there is no evidence supporting its use for substance withdrawal.

 Kratom is also not regulated, and there are no standards for kratom sold in the US.
-Some of the commercially available kratom products had substantially higher opioid levels than the kratom’s raw leaves.
+Some of the commercially available kratom products had substantially higher substance levels than the kratom’s raw leaves.

-It is difficult ensuring the dosage is correct as no brands can sell kratom for consumption, or advice and claim medical benefits.
+It is difficult to ensure the dosage is correct as no brands can sell kratom for consumption, or advice and claim medical benefits.
 Without any regulation guidelines, the quality and strength of kratom products in the market are mainly unknown and undocumented.